didacs/tbChaSIn/aws/README.md

 Update the Cloudformation stack by using the AWS console and uploading the updated CFN template.

-> NB: Ynfortunately, the `aws cloudformation update-stack` command can only take template URLs in S3.
+> NB: Unfortunately, the `aws cloudformation update-stack` command can only take template URLs in S3.